hendry0168/sql_sample/README.md

 before push make sure there is token created if token not exist, go to https://github.com/settings/personal-access-token git push enter email & PAT (personal access token)
+Check the github account, new file should be show in github